lilcodelab/angular-pwa/README.md

 ```
 The Angular service worker can use either of two caching strategies for data resources.

  - **performance** - used for resources that are not changed often.
-Service worker returns resource from cache, if a resource exist for current version of application in cache memory and network will not be send trought a network.
+Service worker returns resource from cache, if a resource exist for current version of application in cache memory and network request will not be created.

  - **freshness** - used for resources that are changed often.
 Service worker returns data from cache, only if network times out.